 3-Avoid energy bars and energy drinks~ gives a sense of false energy and is a mood crasher.
 The ups and downs of caffeine include dehydration, unbalanced blood sugar levels and making mood swings more frequent.

-7-Foods have electrical energy ~ (http://ezinearticles.com/?Your-Electrical-Force&id=7176735) Foods that are alive have a higher life and energy force.
+7-Foods that are alive have a higher life and energy force than dead processed foods.
 Superfoods have very high levels of nutrients.
 Sea plants such as green algae and seaweeds are powerful sources of nutrition and energy.
-Eating for superior health is a lifestyle that can help to prevent disease, improve energy, and clear skin.
+Eating for superior health is a lifestyle that can help to prevent disease, improve energy, and skin eruptions.

 8- Get physical ~ Start with simple activities, like walking or yoga—to increase circulation energy, stimulating the heart and blood vessels.
 Our breathing is directly related to the way that we feel and learning to breathe efficiently can greatly alter our well-being on every level.
 Take a moment to breathe.